-12.7.10 Escape routes are to be evaluated by an evacuation analysis early in the design process (13).
+Escape routes are to be evaluated by an evacuation analysis early in the design process (13).
+This analysis shall apply to ro-ro passenger ships and passenger ships carrying more than 36 passengers.

 The analysis shall be used to identify and eliminate, as far as practicable, congestion which may develop during an abandonment, due to normal movement of passengers and crew along escape routes, including the possibility that crew may need to move along these routes in a direction opposite the movement of passengers.